Chlamydia trachomatis—the causative agent of Chlamydia infection—and

 Transportation of Specimens for Culture of

-Currently, the only laboratory methods available to detect antimicrobial resistance in
+Currently, the most common laboratory methods available to detect antimicrobial resistance in

 Etest® for